vjdev1212/torrclient/README.md

 # TorrClient

-TorrClient is a sleek, modern TorrServer client featuring an integrated media player—your perfect partner for smooth, effortless streaming.
+TorrClient is a sleek, modern TorrServer client—your perfect partner for smooth, effortless streaming.

 ---